-Here's one way to ensure Pentargon has emergency power to charge phones and run GPS.
-The device can also act as a jump start for a dicky starter battery OR even supplement or replace the leisure circuit.
-Keen piece of emergency kit for someone buying a typical "budget" narrow-boat where nothing works properly or can be trusted to?
-The fuzzy photo is intentional so that you have to ask me to produce a working copy of this.
+Here's how Pentargon ensured emergency power to charge phones and run GPS in the early days.
+The device could act as a jump start OR even supplement or replace the leisure circuit.
+Keen piece of kit for anyone buying a typical "budget" narrow-boat where nothing is known to work properly or trusted?
+Fuzzy photo is intentional so that you have to ask me to produce a working copy of this.

-While cruising, the device is clamped across the starter battery and gets charged "a priori" by the alternator.
-The sockets are simply wired across the crocodile clips to provide a 12v supply which can be left of the roof while cruising, if not in "charge" mode.
-It is independent of boat, car, marina ...
+My email is at the bottom of the page.
+Pentargon is an OFF-GRID boat with a vengeance!
+While cruising, the device was clamped across the starter battery and charged by the alternator when the engine was running.
+The sockets were bridged across the crocodile clips to provide a 12v supply which could be left on the roof while cruising, if not in "charge" mode.
+It was independent of boat, car, marina ...

-In 2012 when Pentargon began touring, the only practical way to keep in touch with the outside world while cruising inland waters was by mobile phone ... provided you had a signal ... and a charged phone ...
+In 2012, when Pentargon began touring under my helm, the only practical way to keep in touch with the outside world while cruising inland waters was by mobile phone ... provided you had a signal ... and a charged phone ...
 Believe it or not, the day after I had taken ownership, I had to climb 150' upwards to Braunston village to phone my wife to tell her I was safe.
 The boat had no way to charge a phone back then.
 Nor indeed had ANY canal boat.
 I needed to find ways of ensuring that I always had a charged phone and a signal. (story)

 SAM SPRINGER ...
 UNSUNG GENIUS OF THE CUT This article contains hotlinks .